Why Do Call Endings Matter in Voice AI?

 What Was the Root Cause of the Problem?

-The endCall( ) function was being triggered immediately after generating the acknowledgment message, causing the voice system to prioritize the "Goodbye" message over the acknowledgment.
+The endCall( ) function was being triggered immediately before generating the acknowledgment message.
+My hypothesis is that the 'Goodbye' is cached, as such is said immediately, before the acknowledgement has time to be uttered.
+So, endCall( ), end call message and call termination happen before the acknowledgement message has had time to be said.
 The caller only heard "Goodbye" instead of the full acknowledgment.

 How Did We Fix the Timing Issue?